Brachycythara barbarae

 Brachycythara barbarae, common name Barbara's top spindle, is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell attains 3.5 mm.

 Distribution

-B. barbarae can be found in Atlantic waters, ranging from the coast of North Carolina south to Brazil, and in the Gulf of Mexico. at depths up to 103 m.
+B. barbarae can be found in Atlantic Ocean waters, ranging from the coast of North Carolina south to Brazil, and in the Gulf of Mexico. at depths up to 103 m.